SAN FRANCISCO (AP) — A California man's long battle to overturn his high-profile terrorism conviction faces a key courtroom test on Wednesday.

 A divided federal appeals court in 2013 upheld Hayat's conviction, saying he was given a fair trial.
 Now, Hayat's attorneys argue that he received incompetent legal counsel during his trial.

 Hayat, now 31, confessed to FBI agents that he attended terrorist training camps in Pakistan and returned to the United States to await orders to carry out an attack.
-Hayat's appellate attorneys, led by Dennis Riordan, said the confession was ambiguous and coerced from a tired, hungry and ill Hayat after enduring hours of interrogation.
+Hayat's appellate attorneys, led by appellate specialist Dennis Riordan, said the confession was ambiguous and coerced from a tired, hungry and ill Hayat after enduring hours of interrogation.

-Furthermore, Riordan argues that Hayat's trial attorney failed to closely investigate the government's claims that Hayat attended Pakistani terrorism-training camps.
-Riordan argues that at least one camp Hayat allegedly attended was closed by the time Hayat arrived in Pakistan for a lengthy visit with family.
+Furthermore, Riordan argue that Hayat's trial attorney failed to closely investigate the government's claims that Hayat attended Pakistani terrorism-training camps.
+Riordan argues that at least one camp Hayat allegedly attended was closed by the time Hayat arrived in Pakistan for lengthy visit with family.
 Riordan contends that Hayat's trial attorney, Wazhma Mojaddidi, should have sent a private investigator to Pakistan to talk to Hayat's family, who would have testified that Hayat never attended a camp.

-Riordan said Mojaddidi was a recent law school graduate handling her first criminal case when Hayat's family hired her largely because she spoke fluent Urdu, Hayat's native tongue.
+Riordan said Mojaddidi was a recent law school graduate handling her first criminal case when Hayat's family hired largely because she spoke fluent Urdu, Hayat's native tongue.
 Mojaddidi declined comment other than to say that she supported Hayat's attempts to overturn his conviction.

 Federal prosecutors counter in court papers that Hayat received a fair trial and that the evidence overwhelmingly showed he attended terror-training camps and planned U.S.-based attacks.
 They played recordings made by the FBI's informant of Hayat discussing his hatred of the United States and plan to attend training camps.
 Investigators also found literature in Hayat's apartment espousing pro-jihadist views.